legal herstory pioneers

 -

-In 1968, advisory sponsor to this Miss America Protest, demonstrating that the pageant exploited women.
+In 1968, advisory sponsor to the Miss America Protest, demonstrating that the pageant exploited women.

 -